 Atlanta is flourishing with people from all over the United States.
 We've lived here for two years now, but I feel like we have a pretty good grasp and update on things happening, local favorites, and so much more.
 Whether you're visiting Atlanta for the first time - no matter how long you're staying - I'm positive you'll enjoy it.
 Hopefully, with this Atlanta Travel Guide, you can hit a couple of spots and see everything this city has to offer.

-Traveling around the city once you arrive
+Traveling around the city once you arrive in Atlanta

 One of my favorite ways to explore a new city is by driving in and through it.
 If you’ve heard anything about the transit in Atlanta, it’s that traffic is horrible.
 Literally any time - it's slightly annoying.
 BUT, it allows you to see all different parts of the city.
 Most places have parking that isn’t astronomically costly and there are ubers, lyfts, and so many scooters available.
 PLUS, there are so many cool towns that sit outside the perimeter, and instead of ubering to those, you would save money by having a car.
 One thing to note is the public transit system: MARTA.
 It’s a nice accommodation; however, it usually isn’t convenient for traveling throughout the city as it’s two lines travel North/South and East/West and stops are infrequent.
 I don’t recommend this as a preferred method of travel here.